What should I expect to pay? Are there any catches or things I should look out for?

 My advice is to be careful who you rent from - try to get some recommendations from fellow travelers with transport.
-Make sure you check the vehicle for any dents or scratches, inspect the engine/steering/brakes, and drive carefully! almost 10 years ago
+Make sure you check the vehicle for any dents or scratches, inspect the engine/steering/brakes, and drive carefully! about 10 years ago

 Lots of good advice from Ian C. Should be mentioned though that most good rental companies do offer you insurance too.
 They will charge extra for that, but that's fair biz practice and it can save you a lot of headaches.